What will Comprehensive Practice Protection do?

 - 7:30 - 8:30am: Registration and continental breakfast

-- 8:40 - 9:15am: Legislative process overview/talking points on social work bills with Justin Fleming Government Relations Director of NASW-PA
+- 8:40 - 9:15am: Legislative process overview/talking points on practice protection bill with Tara Breitsprecher, Director of Policy & Communciation, NASW-PA

-- 1pm - 2pm: Rally in the Rotunda: Remarks will be given by our Executive Director as well as invited members of the General Assembly.
-The rally will focus on practice protection, bachelor's level licensure, and elevating the social work profession in Pennsylvania.
+- 2pm: Rally in the Rotunda: Remarks will be given by invited members of the General Assembly.
+The rally will focus on practice protection and elevating the social work profession in Pennsylvania.

 Do's and Don'ts for Legislative Advocacy Day: